Sustainable Investing ESG Glossary

 CDPCarbon Disclosure ProjectA global non-profit organization that runs a global disclosure system for investors and organizations to manage their environmental impacts.

-ESGEnvironmental, Social, & GovernanceAn investment approach that incorporates environmental, social and goveranance factors into the investment process.
+ESGEnvironmental, Social, & GovernanceAn investment approach that incorporates environmental, social and governance factors into the investment process.

-FSBFinancial Stability Boardan international body that monitors and makes recommendations about the global financial system.
-It was established after the G20 London summit in April 2009.
+FSBFinancial Stability BoardAn international body that monitors and makes recommendations about the global financial system.
 They created the Task Force on Climate-related Financial Disclosures (TCFD) to improve and increase reporting of climate-related financial information.

 Greenwashing The practice of trying to make people believe that a company is doing more to adopt sustainability than it really is, often for public relations reasons.

-GRIGlobal Reporting InitiativeInternational, non-profit organization, their GRI Standards enable all companies and organizations to report their economic, environmental, social and governance performance.
+GRIGlobal Reporting InitiativeInternational, non-profit organization; their GRI Standards enable companies and organizations to report their economic, environmental, social and governance performance.

 Impact Investing Investing in companies, organizations and funds which have the commercial purpose of solving social or environmental problems.